oktadeveloper/okta-blog-hugo/content/blog/secure-spring-microservices-with-oauth.md

 ```

-You’ll notice the `user` variable in the HTML.
+You'll notice the `user` variable in the HTML.
 To resolve this, you need to change your `client/src/app/app.component.ts` so it renders the Sign-In Widget.
 Angular's `ChangeDetectorRef` is used to notify Angular when things have changed and rendering needs to process updated variables.

 ```typescript
 import { ChangeDetectorRef, Component, OnInit } from '@angular/core';